mikeroyal/Game-Development-Guide/README.md

 [Open Graphics Library(OpenGL)](https://www.opengl.org/) is an API used acrossed mulitple  programming languages and platforms for hardware-accelerated rendering of 2D/3D vector graphics currently developed by the [Khronos Group](https://www.khronos.org/).

 [Open Computing Language (OpenCL)](https://www.khronos.org/opencl/) is an open standard for [parallel programming](https://www.coursera.org/lecture/parprog1/introduction-to-parallel-computing-zNrIS) of heterogeneous platforms consisting of CPUs, GPUs, and other hardware accelerators found in supercomputers, cloud servers, personal computers, mobile devices and embedded platforms.

+[OpenGL Shading Language(GLSL)](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)) is a High Level Shading Language based on the C-style language, so it covers most of the features a user would expect with such a language.
+Such as control structures (for-loops, if-else statements, etc) exist in GLSL, including the switch statement.

+[High Level Shading Language(HLSL)](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl) is the High Level Shading Language for DirectX.
+Using HLSL, the user can create C-like programmable shaders for the Direct3D pipeline.
+HLSL was first created with DirectX 9 to set up the programmable 3D pipeline.

 [DirectX 12 Ultimate](https://github.com/Microsoft/DirectX-Graphics-Samples) is an API(for high performance 2D & 3D graphics) from Microsoft.
 DirectX 12 Ultimate brings support for ray tracing, mesh shaders, variable rate shading, and sampler feedback.
 Available in Windows 2004 version(May 2020 Update).